Rohan6395/Secure-File-Storage-and-Retrieval-System-/README.md

 # Still project is not completed.
 I will update it here in this repo. as it will be done.
+Till that it will work --> https://github.com/shreya111996/Secure-file-storage-on-cloud.git

 # Project Architecture: Secure File Storage and Retrieval Using Cloud